Reduce your risk of preterm labor and birth

-Preterm birth is birth that happens before 37 completed weeks of pregnancy.
+Preterm birth is birth that happens before 37 weeks of pregnancy.
 This is too soon, and your baby could be born with serious health problems.
-Preterm labor is labor that happens before 37 completed weeks of pregnancy.
+Preterm labor is labor that happens before 37 weeks of pregnancy.
 If untreated, it can lead to preterm birth.

 Preterm birth can happen to any pregnant woman.
 But it happens more often to some women than others, especially if they make certain lifestyle choices that may not be healthy for mom and baby during pregnancy.

 How can you reduce your chances of having preterm labor and preterm birth?